-*Handouts include the Kayak Academy's exclusive 66 page, "Trip Planning & Leadership Guide", by George Gronseth.
-You also get to keep a set of Washington Tide and Current Tables, and the Kayak Academy's waterproof log book.
+*Handouts include the Kayak Academy's exclusive 66 pages, "Trip Planning & Leadership Guide", by George Gronseth.
+You also get to keep a set of Washington Tide and Current Tables, and the Kayak Academy's waterproof logbook.

 "I thought I knew how to navigate, but compared to what you taught us my former navigation skill was the technical equivalent of rubbing sticks together to make a fire."
 K.K.
 Edmonds, WA

 "We were talking on the way home about how you pushed our envelope but not anyone's safety.
 It really built my confidence."
 M.H.
 Mercer I., WA